CacheInvalid/Restaurant-Menu/README.md

 However, some features within this projet dont work as well as they should such as the update and add items sections, although i know how to rectify them, i ran out of time and need to submit my project to meet the deadline.

+A test case doc is included in this upload too

 The new features that are added to this are:
 - Logging Page dedicated to either logging in, signing in, or viewing menu